DBT Therapy for Teens at Stonewater

 Accordion titleIs DBT only for severe cases?

 No, DBT is not just for severe cases.
-DBT benefits any adolescent struggling with emotional intensity, impulsivity, or relational conflict.
+DBT benefits any adolescent struggling with impulsivity, emotional intensity or relational conflict.
 A formal diagnosis is not required to benefit from structured skill development.

 AccWhat makes Stonewater’s DBT approach different?ordion title

-DBT is embedded throughout the residential experience.
-Staff provide consistent coaching in real-world situations, reinforcing skills beyond therapy sessions.
+DBT is embedded throughout the entire Stonewater residential experience.
+The Stonewater team provides consistent coaching in real-world situations, reinforcing skills beyond just therapy sessions.
 This integrated, personalized model increases retention, strengthens outcomes, and supports lasting change.

 Get Your Child Back.
 Better.